Sometimes there are spurts when it’s just … difficult to create.

 And then I remember the admonitions: Discipline equals freedom.
 You don’t need motivation, you need discipline.
 Don’t wait for inspiration, use discipline.

-Here are a few relevant
+Here are a few relevant definitions for discipline:

 the rigor or training effect of experience, adversity, etc.